People

 Education

-San Francisco State University - 2023 B.S.
-Speech, Language, and Hearing Sciences with a minor in education
+San Francisco State University - 2023 Post-Baccalaureate Program in Speech-Language Pathology

 Education